 The amazing boon of the internet comes with some significant perks and drawbacks, and the breach of personal information is undoubtedly the most important of them all.
 It is genuinely difficult to keep track of the whereabouts of any loss of personal data.
-Firefox, out of concern for its users, today launched Firefox Monitor, a tool which lets you know if and when your email address or any other e-account has been subjected to a data breach.
+Firefox, out of concern for its users, today launched Firefox Monitor, a tool that lets you know if and when your email address or any other e-account has been subjected to a data breach.

-The tool was first announced in June, after which it was put to several testing all summer, and emerging with confidence, the company declared their release today.
+The tool was first announced in June, after which it was put to several testing all summer, and emerging with confidence, the company declared its release today.

 Firefox Monitor, as noted from the Mozilla blog, is only a stepping stone on its way to realizing a safer internet experience for the users.
-There has been a recent announcement about Mozilla’s road-map to anti-tracking which exposes any third-party tracker that follows you around the internet.
-There’s also the idea of launching a password management tool called Firefox Lockbox enabling users to store and auto-complete usernames and passwords for websites they’ve already visited.
+There has been a recent announcement about Mozilla’s road-map to anti-tracking, which exposes any third-party tracker that follows you around the internet.
+There’s also the idea of launching a password management tool called Firefox Lockbox, enabling users to store and auto-complete usernames and passwords for websites they’ve already visited.